 Qualified and eligible employees who wish to apply for a posted position should complete an application from the internet or Human Resources and submit the application package to Human Resources by the closing date specified on the job posting.
 Human Resources may review each applicant's application package to determine if their qualifications are appropriate, relevant and/or complete prior to forwarding the package to the hiring department.
 The receiving department will interview all selected qualified candidates.
 Receiving managers may request to review an internal applicant/employee's original employment application, resume, and two most recent performance appraisals for each candidate.
-If an internal applicant is selected to be interviewed, the Department Head should as a courtesy inform the internal applicant's department Director of the intention to interview the employee.
+If an internal applicant's department Director of the internito to interview the employee.